 Tsk, some recipe call for the use of oil.
 Maybe one of the reason is to glisten the surface of Ti Kuih and the 2nd reason is so that you will find it easy to remove the cake from tin later (I guess).
 Can anyone enlighten me on this?

 Banana leaf which I got from my Indian neighbor.
-One of the pro of having Indian neighbor. :) And the leaf is as tall as me!
+Blanch banana leaf to soften it.
+One of the pro of having Indian neighbor. 🙂 And the leaf is as tall as me!
 Healthy tree… kekeke

 If you cannot find banana leaf, sub it with glass paper (also known as cellophane paper).

-Line the tins (circumference and base) with banana leaf in three layers.
-Allow leaf to extend above the tin so that it can be folded back around the rim of the tin and tie with string or rubber bands.
+Line the tins (circumference and base) with three layers of banana leaf.
+Leave enough leaf to extend above the tin so that it can be folded back around the rim of the tin.
+Tie with string or rubber bands.

 I’m using tiffin carrier container as the tin (12-14cm diameter-not a good idea actually).
 Not gonna share how I cut the banana leaf and fit into the tin cause my attempt was unsuccessful.
 The result was kinda ugly.
 I’ll experiment more later and perhaps share with you the right way in my future post.

-Next pour batter 3/4 way into the lined tins.
+Next pour batter into the lined tins until 3/4.

 Then cover the top with muslin cloth to prevent vapour/water dripping into the cake.
 Secure the cloth with string or rubber bands.

-Steam over high heat for 10-12 hours, or until Ti Kuih has a nice brown color.
+In high heat, steam for 10-12 hours, or until ti kuih is golden brown.
 I actually steam the Ti Kuih in low heat.
 The only thing you need to do during the 10-12 hours steaming is to make sure the steamer has enough water.

-Finally allow the Ti Kuih to set overnight (preferably for 2-3 days) before removing the tins, trimming off the leaf for a neat edge.
-Leave aside for a week to allow Ti Kuih to harden slightly before cutting for consumption.
+Finally allow the ti kuih to set overnight (best if you leave it for 2-3 days) before removing them from the tins.
+Trim off the leaf to get neat edges.
+Allow ti kuih to harden slightly (about a week) before cutting for consumption.
 That’s it!
-Easy peasy right? ;p Hehehe
+Easy peasy right? 😛 Hehehe

 Chinese New Year Ti Kuih (Nian Gao-Sweet Sticky Rice Cake-Kuih Bakul)